zangjianwei/oracle_tui.vim/README.md

    :Connect -u
    ```
    to manually enter the username and password.
-4. Method 2:
-   Use the alias for auto-start by typing
+2. Use the alias for auto-start by typing
    ```
    vidb <filename>.
    ```
+NOTE：Before starting, please set the terminal encoding to UTF-8
 # Keybindings
 ## SQL Execution Window
 | Key           | Function                                                                     |